 If you don't want others feeling like that, making sure you're not putting that typing alert in your conversation is the way to go.
 Plus, omitting it will take the pressure off of having to respond immediately, and you can act like you didn't see their messages until later when you're ready to send your response.

 There is no on/off switch for the typing indicator like there is for "Send Read Receipts," but there are a few simple workarounds.

 First, you could go to Settings –> Messages, then disable "iMessage," but that could mess iMessage up if there are any bugs.
 If you have the guts and want to experiment with that, go ahead.
-After you disable iMessage, go type your message out, then re-enable iMessage when done.
-Then, you can send your message whenever you're ready.
+After you disable iMessage, type your message out, re-enable iMessage, and send your message whenever you're ready.

 Another way to prevent Apple's servers from knowing that you're typing is to cut off your communications.
 From Control Center, you could disable Cellular Data and Wi-Fi, but it's much easier just to hit the Airplane Mode button, which kills both radios.

 Then, you can type in the iMessage thread without worrying that you're giving yourself away.
 Once you start typing, you can go back to Control Center and disable Airplane Mode, then go back to the message and continue typing, and the ellipsis bubble will still not appear on the other end.